Byzero512/winpwn/README.md

 > testing

 ## problems:
-1. how to wait for debugger attach? gdb is completed;
+1. how to wait for debugger attach?
-2. how to use ".shell" on windbg??
-It always error;
-3. for x64dbg, it has no command line options to exec cmd when attach
+3. I am not familiar with windbg and x64dbg, so it may not support them

 ## pre
-1. based on pythonforwindows, pwintools
+1. based on pwintools, but I complete the part of IO interact

 ## install
 1. pip install pythonforwindows